bduddie/cs538-project/README.md

-# Private addressing using OpenFlow proof-of-concept
+# Private addressing using OpenFlow

 This project contains a proof-of-concept for a system whereby access can be restricted to certain hosts, created as part of a final project for CS538